brandon-kyle-bailey/term-frequency-algorithm/docs/README.md

 - append that specific element to the `top_rank_list` and
 - remove the element in question from `temp_data`

-Once this is complete, the data is returned to the user in a *0-N*as seen above.
+Once this is complete, the data is returned to the user in a *0-Nth* as seen above.

 ## Built With